Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-The same meta-analysis of 7 RCTs reports measurable reduction in wrinkle depth and improved skin elasticity in adults supplemented for 4 to 12 weeks.
+Shallower wrinkles and more supple skin: the same meta-analysis of 7 controlled trials reports a measurable reduction in wrinkle depth and improved elasticity in adults supplemented for 4 to 12 weeks.

 • Moderate

-A systematic review of 11 studies involving 597 participants reports improved joint comfort, mobility and stiffness in adults receiving oral hyaluronic acid at 30 to 300 mg per day.
+More comfortable, more mobile joints: a systematic review of 11 studies involving 597 participants reports improved comfort, mobility and stiffness in adults receiving 30 to 300 mg per day of oral hyaluronic acid.

 • Emerging